psteinb/sota_on_uncertainties/README.md

 # SOTA with uncertainties

-trying to obtain uncertainties from training accuracies using [timm](https://github.com/rwightman/pytorch-image-models/).
+Obtain uncertainties from training accuracies using [timm](https://github.com/rwightman/pytorch-image-models/) using ensembles from an automated workflow.
+More details are available in [our paper](https://ml-eval.github.io/accepted-papers/#11).

 # Required Environment